Tanzania Travel Tips

-English is widely spoken but a few words of Swahili will always be appreciated.
+English is widely spoken but a few words of Swahili will always be appreciated as one among Tanzania travel tips.
 Most people in the tourism industry speak English plus one other foreign language.
 You can get a head start with some basic Swahili words and phrases by click here

 If you are planning a high altitude climb, you are well advised to consult your Doctor to ensure you are fully informed of the inherent risks of high altitude climbing.
 Note that while your ability to withstand high altitudes during long treks is not directly related to your level of physical fitness, certainly a good level of fitness will assist in your general stamina.